cpcloud/ibis/docs/source/design.rst

 However, once the data arrives from the database we need to convert that data to a pandas DataFrame.

-The Query class, with its :meth:`~ibis.sql.client.Query._fetch` method, provides a way for ibis :class:`~ibis.sql.client.SQLClient` objects to do any additional processing necessary after the database returns results to the client.
+The Query class, with its :meth:`ibis.client.Query._fetch` method, provides a way for ibis :class:`ibis.client.SQLClient` objects to do any additional processing necessary after the database returns results to the client.